defold/defold.github.io/tutorials/runner.md

 ![Hero game object](../images/runner/2/hero_game_object.png)

 <div class='sidenote' markdown='1'>
-The reason we are handling the collision ourselves is that if we instead set the type on the character's collision object to dynamic, the engine will peform a Newtonian simulation of the bodies involved.
+The reason we are handling the collision ourselves is that if we instead set the type on the character's collision object to dynamic, the engine will perform a Newtonian simulation of the bodies involved.
 For a game like this, such a simulation is far from optimal so instead of fighting the physics engine with various forces, we take full control.

 Now, to do that and handle collision properly requires a little bit of vector mathematics.
 A thorough explanation on how to solve kinematic collisions is given in the [Physics documentation](/manuals/physics#resolving-kinematic-collisions).
 </div>